Walk Off the Earth singer Sarah Blackwood kicked off U.S. flight over crying son

 Many people took to United's Facebook page to denounce the airline's move.
 Paul William Moore said he was on the flight Wednesday afternoon and was sitting two rows behind Blackwood.
 He said she was trying her best to keep her son quiet.

 "The only person that was not empathetic to the clearly stressful situation was the flight attendant, who warned the mother three times to keep her kid quiet," Moore wrote.
-"Sure enough, the flight attendant followed through on her warning and had the plane return from taxiing … to the airport."
+"Sure enough the flight attendant followed through on her warning and had the plane return from taxiing to position on the runway back to the airport."

 By that time, Moore wrote, her son was fast asleep.